ubpb/metacrunch/Readme.md

 # To process data use the #transformation hook.
 transformation do |data|
   # Called for each data object that has been put in the pipeline by a source.

   # Do your data transformation process here.

   # You must return the data to keep it in the pipeline.
+Dismiss the
-  # You can dismiss the data conditionally by returning nil
+  # data conditionally by returning nil.
   data
 end